DsTyM/PharmaciesOnDutyAttica/README.md

 It also contains a scheduler where it refresh the available pharmacies for the given day when the application is started and it also use cron expressions to refresh the available pharmacies list twice per day.
 This can also be customised.

-The application has been tested using JUnit and Mockito.

 The final version of the API may change.